greg-raven/hdc/_posts/2013-04-06-hesperia-bmx-revival.md

 - Information
 ---

-*Hesperia mayor hopes people will ‘come to ride and decide to stay’ with return of BMX Park*
+*Hesperia mayor hopes people will 'come to ride and decide to stay' with return of BMX Park*

 After 10 years without one, Hesperia finally has a bicycle motocross park again.